-The core of LIGHTS is contained in the lights package and is constituted by a set of interfaces that model the fundamental concepts of Linda (i.e., tuple spaces, tuples, and fields) and by a built-in implementation of these interfaces.
+The core of LIGHTS is constituted by two packages.
+The lights.interfaces package contains the interfaces that model the fundamental concepts of Linda (i.e., tuple spaces, tuples, and fields).
+Instead, the lights package contains a built-in implementation of these interfaces, providing the base for extending the framework.

-Tuple spaces.
-Figure 1 shows2 the interface ITupleSpace, which must be implemented by every tuple space object.
+Tuple spaces Figure 1 shows3 the interface ITupleSpace, which must be implemented by every tuple space object.
 The interface contains the basic Linda operations described in Section 2, i.e., insertion (out), blocking queries (in, rd), probes (inp, rdp), and bulk operations (outg, ing, rdg).
 Tuple spaces are expected to be created with a name, enabling an application to manage multiple tuple spaces, as suggested in [7].
 The name of a tuple space can be retrieved through the method getName.
 Finally, ITupleSpace provides also a method count that returns the number of tuples currently in the tuple space.